Ulster Resistance: South African missile plot

 Three members of Ulster Resistance—Noel Little, a former UDR soldier, senior member of the Ulster Clubs, and DUP activist previously arrested in connection with the 1987 importation of arms, James King, a Free Presbyterian and DUP activist from Killyleagh, County Down and Samuel Quinn, a sergeant in the Territorial Army from Newtownards—were arrested at the Hilton Hotel, Paris on 21 April 1989.
 Parts of the stolen Blowpipe training demonstrator were recovered during the arrests while others were later found in Ballywalter, County Down.
 Three of Quinn's colleagues were expelled from the Territorial Army in the aftermath of the missile theft; one, Corporal James Shannon, was a leading DUP councillor and was later elected as Member of Parliament (MP) for Strangford.
 Shannon was a founder member of UR and also a member of the Ulster Clubs.
+Shannon came to the attention of military authorities after the arrest in February 1989 of another soldier at the Newtownards base, Alan McGrath, who was charged with possession of firearms and explosives at his home.
 Also arrested were a diplomat from South Africa, Daniel Storm, and an American arms dealer, Douglas Bernhart, leading to claims that the unionists were attempting to procure arms in return for missile technology from Short Brothers.
 The "Paris Three" were charged with arms trafficking and associating with criminals involved in terrorist activities.
 They were convicted in October 1991 after more than two years on remand.
 They received suspended sentences and fines ranging from £2,000 to £5,000.
 Following the arrests, the SDLP called for Ulster Resistance to be made a proscribed organisation under British law and for RUC Special Branch to question DUP politicians about the organisation.
 Two weeks after the arrests DUP leader Ian Paisley announced his intention to visit the men in prison, claiming "the press had already tried these men and found them guilty and hung them high".
 DUP deputy leader Peter Robinson campaigned on behalf of the 'Paris Three' while Paisley sent them copies of the Bible.
 King said in an interview that the Three's defence was partly funded by donations from the Orange Order, Apprentice Boys, and Royal Black Institution.
 A fund set up by the DUP also assisted.